 - These cookies can be stored in an air-tight container at room temperature for about one week or frozen for 3 to 6 months.

-If you make these salted caramel chip chocolate cookies, please leave a comment and rating here.
+If you make these chocolate caramel cookies, please leave a comment and rating here.

 Week 1: New Year new recipe – blueberry galette

 Week 2: seasonal – Smitten Kitchen’s grapefruit pound cake

 Week 3: Great British Bake Off – Kate’s sticky toffee apple caramel cake

 Week 6: Chinese New Year – mushroom bao